 Not all patients are candidates for cervical arthroplasty.
 Significant arthritis, poor bone quality, or difficulties obtaining radiographic images of the involved area are all considered contraindications.
 If you are a candidate, the literature does show excellent long-term results and decreased adjacent segment wear.

-James Leipzig, M.D., F.A.C.S. is a fellowship-trained Virginia spine surgeon who offers cervical disc arthroplasty, along with minimally invasive and microsurgical spinal surgery.
+James Leipzig, M.D., F.A.C.S. is a fellowship-trained Virginia spine surgeon who offers cervical disc arthroplasty, along with minimally invasive and microsurgical spinal surgery for the Salem and Roanoke communities.
 Please feel free to contact Dr. Leipzig at the Spine Center in Salem, Virginia today.